verrazzano/docs/content/en/docs/monitoring/logs/weblogiclogging/_index.md

 draft: false
 ---

 Verrazzano creates and manages a Fluentd sidecar injection for each WebLogic pod.
-This allows application logs to interact with the cluster-wide Fluentd daemonset.
+This allows application logs to interact with the cluster-wide Fluentd DaemonSet.
 However, these resources are not currently configurable and additional containers are required to customize the Fluentd configuration file and the container image.
-For more information, see [Logging]({{< relref "/docs/monitoring/logs" >}}) documentation.
+For more information, see [Logging]({{< relref "/docs/monitoring/logs" >}}).

 The following instructions show you how to attach and deploy custom Fluentd sidecars to [VerrazzanoWebLogicWorkloads]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) components.
 The example YAML files in this document are modeled after the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) YAML files.